Art, Interviews, People With Purpose, Plan South America | Mexico | 01.11.24

-Inspired by the stories of the elders in her family of Yaqui descendants, she founded Vuelta Sur to preserve and celebrate tradition.
+Inspired by the stories of her family of Yaqui descendants, Paola Castelo founded Vuelta Sur to preserve and celebrate Mexican tradition.

 Vuelta Sur is an online platform dedicated to preserving and amplifying Mexican culture through art.
 By collaborating with museums, contemporary artists, and master artisans to showcase their stories and offer global access to their work, Vuelta Sur celebrates the stories of the people shaping culture.
 It is a tribute to Mexico, its people, and their compelling narratives.